Photo courtesy of publik15 via Flickr

 What kinds of people does CAIR Coalition help?

-Detained immigrants in Virginia and Maryland include recently arriving asylum seekers who have fled their home countries in fear of their lives as well as long-term residents of the United States.
+Detained adult immigrants in Virginia and Maryland include recently arriving asylum seekers who have fled their home countries in fear of their lives as well as long-term residents of the United States.
 They also include individuals suffering from physical and mental illness who lack access to proper healthcare.

-They include people like:
+They include individuals like:

 Our Purpose